 From 1989 to 1991 Lee was the public relations officer for the Ideas Centre, a resource centre and library, specialising in third world, environment and development issues.
 Lee helped to initiate, organise funding and and manage the Pactok Program that brought information technology training to Pacific and PNG non-government organisations.
 (Pactok – pidgeon language for Pacific talk)

-As a young woman Lee supported the campaigns to end Apartheid in South Africa and the war in Vietnam.
-She was arrested at a protest against the then racist South African Springbok cricket team.
-While Lee was at high school in the 1960s she helped organise a number of protests against the Vietnam War including a protest by school students, who bused to Canberra to take their message to the US Embassy and the federal parliament.
+Late 1960s – A founding member of High School Students Against Vietnam War and helped organise a number of protests against the Vietnam War including a protest by school students, who bused to Canberra to take their message to the US Embassy and the federal parliament.